A blend of traditional and digital effects enhance the horror in this Gothic sci-fi suspense thriller.

 Another remarkable "vision" was the Burning Man, a haunting specter from Captain Miller's past.
 Originally, Anderson, Yuricich and [motion-control and systems supervisor] Mark Weingartner planned to use an elaborate, £60,000 robot to achieve the effect of a character whose epidermal layer was forever on fire.
 But after some budgetary belt-tightening, they were left with £5,000.
 "Image Animation built a mechanical man that was moved with strings and sticks, which we covered with fabric and then burned to make elements," Yuricich says.
 "We burned the body in sections, and then ap¬ plied those pieces digitally to an actor in a burn makeup so the character wouldn't look like a flaming matchstick.
 We had various layers of flame.
 We also did a shot of the Burning Man walking in a tank of water, using robot legs.
 The element photography for this sequence was executed by Weingartner and his crew.
 We did multiple passes with the tank, the legs and some steam.
 He's only on for a few frames, so it looks pretty cool.
 It was 50 percent of the original plan, but it worked."

-You'll find a complete story on the film’s cinematography by Adrian Biddle, BSC here — featuring director Paul W.S.
+You'll find our complete story on the film’s cinematography by Adrian Biddle, BSC here — featuring director Paul W.S.
 Anderson.